grkw/grkw.github.io/pages/personal.md

 ### Running

 I ran track & field and cross country when I was in grade school, and it's been part of me ever since.
 I ran my own trail half-marathon over the pandemic.
-Follow me on Strava.
+Follow me on [Strava](https://strava.app.link/izFeU3erVPb).

 ## Sex education

-Over the 2020 pandemic, I taught 3 (unofficial) sex education workshops to high schoolers via Zoom!
+Over the 2020 pandemic, I taught unofficial sex education workshops to high schoolers via Zoom through Learning Unlimited's ["Splash"](https://www.learningu.org/) and ran Instagram lives with [About Face](https://about-face.org/) supporting media literacy for girls!
+You can peruse my big ol' list of resources [here](https://graceinitiative.notion.site/Sex-Ed-Resources-89e363399f8b470eb22d8f88a03a0337) or just go to the amazing [Scarleteen](https://www.scarleteen.com/) as your one-stop-shop.

 ## Spanish